 - 8.1 Progression requirements are defined in the Programme Specification for the programme concerned and include, where appropriate, successful completion of the specified work experience. - 8.2 To proceed to Level 5, students must normally achieve 120 Level 4 credits and, where appropriate, successfully complete the specified work experience.
-Students who have failed 20 credits, or exceptionally 40 credits, may progress to the next stage where the Assessment Board allows the credit to be carried into the subsequent stage for the next assessment opportunity. - 8.3 To proceed to Level 6, students must normally achieve 120 Level 5 credits and, where appropriate, successfully complete the specified work experience.
-Students who have failed 20 credits, or exceptionally 40 credits, may progress to the next stage where the Assessment Board allows the credit to be carried into the subsequent stage for the next assessment opportunity. - 8.4 To proceed to Level 7, students must normally achieve 120 Level 6 credits, achieve an overall aggregate mark of 50% and, where appropriate, successfully complete the specified work experience.
+Students who have failed 20 credits, or exceptionally 40 credits, may progress to the next stage where the Programme Board allows the credit to be carried into the subsequent stage for the next assessment opportunity. - 8.3 To proceed to Level 6, students must normally achieve 120 Level 5 credits and, where appropriate, successfully complete the specified work experience. - 8.4 Students who have normally failed 20 credits, or exceptionally 40 credits at Level 4 or Level 5, may progress to the next stage where the Programme Board allows the credit to be carried into the subsequent stage for the next assessment/ reassessment opportunity. - 8.5 To proceed to Level 7, students must normally achieve 120 Level 6 credits, achieve an overall aggregate mark of 50% and, where appropriate, successfully complete the specified work experience.